 Remote physiologic (patient) or therapeutic monitoring (RPM/RTM).
-Most states do not currently reimburse for the RPM/RTM codes, but it is worth checking as some do.
+Many state Medicaid agencies do not currently reimburse for the RPM/RTM codes, but it is worth checking as some do.

 Many private payers follow Medicare, but it is essential to check individual health plans' details regarding which services they cover, how much the reimbursement is, and specific billing or documentation requirements.